bluecollardev/quickcommerce-v2-django/README.md

 - QuickCommerce PropertyRentalPro - provides functionality for your property-rental business

 ### Why?
+Functionally, this is a complete port of the QuickCommerce e-Commerce and e-Commerce API extension packs for OpenCart 2.x.

-QuickCommerce is the successor to the original QuickCommerce enhancement pack + OpenCart that we previously used for client projects.
+This re-write is the successor to the original QuickCommerce enhancement pack + OpenCart that we previously used for client projects.
 This time, we're building from the ground up using Python, Django REST Framework, Swagger, and Keycloak SSO.
 And as opposed to being an extension pack, the new version of QuickCommerce is a full-fledged headless e-commerce API.